 Attractions in Seomyeon: Seomyeon Underground Shopping Center, Bujeong Market, 7Luck Casino, Seomyeon Food Alley, Club Fix

-Most of the best places to stay in Seomyeon skate between the budget and the mid-range with little offered in the high-end of the accommodations markets.
-Here are a few of the top choices for best hotels in Seomyeon:
+Most of the best places to stay in Seomyeon skate between the budget and the mid-range.
+There’s little here offered in the high-end of the accommodations market.
+Here are a few of the best hotels in Seomyeon…

-- Uniqstay Bed & Breakfast: A boutique-style hotel showing off excellent value for Seomyeon.
-Rooms are clean, spacious & simply decorated, and include a yummy breakfast in your reservation.
-Seomyeon Station is just a few minutes away by foot.
+- Uniqstay Bed & Breakfast: This boutique-style Busan hotel shows off excellent value for Seomyeon.
+Rooms are clean, spacious & simply decorated.
+Reservations include a yummy breakfast.
+Seomyeon Station is a few minutes away by foot.

-- Arban Hotel: A delightful contemporary 3-star hotel in a super central location featuring bright & spacious rooms with sleek modern amenities.
-Chill out on the relaxing rooftop terrace to big views over Busan.
-Seomyeon Station is a short 5-minute walk away to get movin’ around the city.
+- Arban Hotel: This delightful contemporary 3-star hotel occupies in a super central location.
+It features bright & spacious rooms with sleek modern amenities.
+Chill out on the relaxing rooftop terrace to big views over the city during your stay.
+Seomyeon Station is a short 5-minute walk away to get movin’ around Busan.

 - Lotte Hotel Busan: The only 5-star luxury hotel in Seomyeon.
-Rooms are bigger than most in Busan and feature hip contemporary styling accented by flashy city views through wide picture windows.
+Rooms are bigger than most in Busan, featuring hip contemporary styling.
+They’re accented by flashy cityscape views through wide picture windows.
 On-site bonuses like the outdoor pool, sauna, and gym add even more comfort and convenience to your stay.
-The duty-free Lotte Department Store is interconnected to the hotel, making this the perfect destination for shopaholics.
+The duty-free Lotte Department Store is interconnected to the hotel.
+It’s the perfect destination for shopaholics.

-Haeundae is the best place to stay in Busan for travellers looking to get close to the beach or anyone looking for the most luxurious digs in the city.
+Haeundae is the best place to stay in Busan for travellers looking to get close to the beach.
+It’s also a good choice for staying in the most luxurious hotels in Busan.

-There’s plenty to do around Haeundae, day & night, so even though you’re a little far removed from the centre of the city, you won’t likely feel like it.
+There’s plenty to do around Haeundae, day & night, during your stay.
+Even though you’re removed from the centre, you won’t feel like it.

-Travellers more interested in getting an urban buzz than chillin’ on the beach would be better served in either Seomyeon or Nampo-dong.
+More interested in getting an urban buzz than chillin’ on the beach?
+Choose to stay in either Seomyeon or Nampo-dong instead.